 Reading these exchanges between Chesky and Airbnb users is instructive for hoteliers on many fronts.

 - It is uncommon for CEOs of multi-billion dollar companies, in hospitality or otherwise, to solicit feedback from their users, let alone engage in such thoughtful, open and candid discussion.
 How can hotel management take a similarly direct approach to feedback, rather than rely on post-stay TripAdvisor commentary and largely ignored guest surveys that often feel like an afterthought?

 As the editors of Hotel Management put it, “One has to wonder if a hotel CEO asked the same seemingly innocuous question, would it bring the same kind of deluge of response?
 Had, say, Hilton Worldwide CEO Chris Nassetta asked on Twitter: ‘If @HiltonWorldwide could launch anything in 2017, what would it be?’ would it be met with thousands of replies?
 Better yet, would he have answered them?”
 Perhaps, as the leader of public company, Hilton’s CEO might not be able to take to Twitter in the same way, but Chesky’s question is a crucial reminder of the value in seeking feedback from your users or guests.
-This is especially true now that Airbnb - what many see as the industry’s biggest threat - has set this precedent, showing users its openness to feedback and eagerness to improve its product.
+This is especially true now that Airbnb - a company many see as the industry’s biggest threat - has set this precedent, showing users its openness to feedback and eagerness to improve its product.

 - Chesky’s exchange with his users offers foresight for hoteliers, in that the discussion pointed to the CEO’s vision for the company long-term - a future in which Airbnb graduates from being a platform for lodging to a platform for all things travel.
 How will this affect the hospitality industry (beyond just hotels) in the long term?